elixir-nx/xla/README.md

 #### GCC

 You may have issues with newer and older versions of GCC.
-TensorFlow builds are known to work with GCC versions between 7.5 and 9.3.
-If your system uses a newer GCC version, you can install an older version and tell Bazel to use it with `export CC=/path/to/gcc-{version}` where version is the GCC version you installed
+XLA builds are known to work with GCC versions between 7.5 and 9.3.
+If your system uses a newer GCC version, you can install an older version and tell Bazel to use it with `export CC=/path/to/gcc-{version}` where version is the GCC version you installed.

 #### Python and asdf